Welcome to the NBC Foundation Page

 The Kinman-Oldfield Challenge

-The NBC Foundation has benefitted the past four years from a matching grant from the Kinman-Oldfield Foundation.
+The NBC Foundation benefits each year from a matching grant from the Kinman-Oldfield Foundation.
 Kinman-Oldfield matches the first $2,000 we raise in local funds at 100 percent and each additional $1,000 at 25 percent.
-Last year we received a $4,250 match from Kinman-Oldfield, which, combined with increased local donations, allowed the NBC Foundation to award a record amount in scholarships and grants to NBCPS students and teachers.
+For 2017 we have applied for a $6,000 matching grant which, combined with local donations, will allow the NBC Foundation to award a record amount in scholarships and grants to NBCPS students and teachers.
 Thanks again, NBC Foundation donors!

-Congratulations are due to these Class of 2016 Seniors who earned NBC Foundation scholarships this year.
-The NBC Foundation Board awarded $11,400 in scholarships at its April meeting, including eight $1,000 Board of Trustees/Kinman-Oldfield scholarships and five family memorial scholarships administered by the Foundation.
+CONGRATULATIONS…to these 2017 Seniors who earned NBC Foundation scholarships.
+The Foundation Board awarded $14,900 in scholarships this year, a record amount, including ten Board of Trustees/Kinman-Oldfield scholarships and six family memorial scholarships administered by the Foundation.

-Winners of the Board of Trustees grants and their college plans are:
+Winners of the Board scholarships and their college plans are:

 Winners of the family memorial scholarships administered by the NBC Foundation are: